jerickjoe111/launch-school/RB129/concepts_examples.md

   end

   def move!
-    self # An instance of the class that includes `KingMovement` on which we will call this method end end
+    self # An instance of the class that includes `KingMovement`, on which we will call this method end end